bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     <p>Comparison of different shadow persistences.
 Left: minimum persistence of 0.
 Middle: persistence of 0.2.
 Right: maximum persistence of 1.</p>
 </div>

+#### Height Shadow Range
+**C# member variable:** `float m_heightShadowRange` \
+Range over which approximate height-based shadowing is applied, when self-shadowing is disabled.
+0 means the bottom of the clouds, 1 means the top.

+#### Height Shadow Intensity
+**C# member variable:** `float m_heightShadowIntensity` \
+Range of shadow intensity applied over the specified height gradient.
+The lower value is the value applied at the lower end of the gradient (the bottom of the clouds), and the higher value is the value applied at the higher end of the gradient (the top of the clouds).

 ### Multiple Scattering

 The last two categories would be enough to render convincing smoke or fog, but clouds are very dense, and so light scatters many times within them.
 Expanse uses a novel approach to approximate the effect of these additional light bounces in a way that's convincing and performant.

 #### Multiple Scattering Receptive Field
 **C# member variable:** `float m_multipleScatteringReceptiveField` \
-As a way of approximating multiple scattering, Expanse integrates successive orders of multiple scattering using a LOD-ed density sample at the sample point in question.
-It assumes that scattering is received from a sphere of a particular radius---this parameter is that radius.
-Thus I chose the name "receptive field" for this value; it defines the volume that the sample point receives multiple scattering from.

-**The end result: this parameter basically controls how much multiple scattering there is.**
+As a way of approximating multiple scattering, Expanse integrates successive orders of multiple scattering using a novel technique.
+To avoid giving away exactly how it works, I can't explain it fully here. **The end result is that this parameter basically controls how much multiple scattering there is.**

 <div class="img-block">
     <div class="img-row">